Basic Rigging (RB) is designed to give participants the necessary skills and knowledge to undertake Basic Rigging work safely and competently.

 When applying for a High Risk Work Licence from Work Health and Safety Queensland, applicants must comply with the Work Health and Safety Queensland Evidence of Identity criteria.
 For further information regarding the Evidence of Identity criteria please click here.

-There is no recognition of prior learning for this unit
+There is no recognition of prior learning for Basic Rigging

 Units of Competency